 The Company is not required by its Amended and Restated Bylaws or applicable law to submit the appointment of Deloitte & Touche for stockholder approval.
 However, as a matter of good corporate governance, the Board has determined to submit the Audit and Risk Committee's appointment of Deloitte & Touche as our independent registered public accounting firm for Fiscal Year 2024 to stockholders for ratification.
-If stockholders do not ratify the appointment of Deloitte & Touche, the Audit and Risk Committee may consider such vote when determining whether to appoint our independent registered public accounting firm.
-In addition, even if stockholders ratify the Audit and Risk Committee, in its discretion, may appoint a different independent registered public accounting firm if it believes that such a change would be in the best interests of the Company and our stockholders.
+If stockholders do not ratify the appointment of Deloitte & Touche, the Audit and Risk Committee may consider such vote when determining whether to appoint our independent registered public accounting firm in the future, or determine to appoint another independent registered public accounting firm.
+In addition, even if stockholders ratify the Audit and Risk Committee's selection, the Audit and Risk Committee, in its discretion, may appoint a different independent registered public accounting firm if it believes that such a change would be in the best interests of the Company and our stockholders.